 Here is a great summary from Scot Morrison of PhysioPraxis

 How Do I Start Incorporating Deadlifts In My Rehab Plans?

 I do understand that many clinicians reading this will not have any experience performing, analyzing, or prescribing deadlifts for themselves or their patients.
-So if your review of the above studies has convinced you that you need to start (or you are wanting to capitalize on the growing fitness athlete population with the rise of CrossFit) then I first suggest you work with a coach or clinician very familiar with the lift.
-Use their guidance to improve your own technique and teach you basic loading principles.
+So if your review of the above studies has convinced you that you need to start (or you want to capitalize on the growing fitness athlete population with the rise of CrossFit), then I first suggest you work with a coach or clinician very familiar with the lift.
+Use their guidance to improve your technique and teach you basic loading principles.

 For these athletes spending time educating and working on improving set up positioning and their first pull will help them out tremendously.